DarinDev1000/auto_quiz/README.md

 *Author: DarinDev1000*
 *License: MIT*

-Javascript quiz template with automatic grading tests!
+Javascript learning quiz template with automatic self grading tests!

+This quiz is designed to continually try to get the right answer.
+(Self Graded)

 *Built for use at [Bay Valley Tech Code Academy](https://www.bayvalleytech.com/)*

+# Students -->

 ## Taking the quiz